Frequently Asked Questions

 The Central Agency for the Reception of Asylum Seekers (COA) is responsible for receiving asylum seekers and guiding them to a future within or outside the Netherlands.
 Both COA and municipalities look for suitable locations for new reception centers.

-The reception location to be established in the municipality of Aalten is intended for asylum seekers who must wait for their asylum application to be decided or have already completed the general asylum procedure but have not yet been assigned housing.
-Here they will receive shelter, food and medical and legal support during the asylum procedure.
-They also get a start on their civic integration and, where possible, are guided to gainful employment.
+The reception center to be established in the municipality of Aalten is intended for asylum seekers who are awaiting a decision on their asylum application or who have already completed the general asylum procedure but have not yet been allocated housing.
+Here they will receive shelter, food, and medical and legal support during the asylum procedure.
+They will also begin their integration process and, where possible, receive guidance in finding paid work.

 How does the asylum procedure work in the Netherlands?